librespot-org/librespot/COMPILING.md

 ### Install Rust
 The easiest, and recommended way to get Rust is to use [rustup](https://rustup.rs).
 Once that’s installed, Rust's standard tools should be set up and ready to use.

-*Note: The current minimum required Rust version at the time of writing is 1.48, you can find the current minimum version specified in the `.github/workflow/test.yml` file.*
+*Note: The current minimum required Rust version at the time of writing is 1.53.*

 #### Additional Rust tools - `rustfmt`
 To ensure a consistent codebase, we utilise [`rustfmt`](https://github.com/rust-lang/rustfmt) and [`clippy`](https://github.com/rust-lang/rust-clippy), which are installed by default with `rustup` these days, else they can be installed manually with: